sonhmai/jmh-benchmark-example/README.md

 JMH Benchmark Example in Scala

-* using JMH to benchmark different data structures selection for implementing a MinHeap
+* using JMH to benchmark different data structures selection for implementing a Min Stack